liquibase/liquibase-databricks/README.md

 5. [x] createTable snapshot
 6. [x] createView snapshot
 7. [x] generateChangelog -
-2. [x] addUniqueConstraint -  not supported
+8. [x] addUniqueConstraint -  not supported
-3. [x] createIndex - Not Supported, use changeClusterColumns change type for datbricks to Map to CLUSTER BY ALTER TABLE statements for Delta Tables
+9. [x] createIndex - Not Supported, use changeClusterColumns change type for datbricks to Map to CLUSTER BY ALTER TABLE statements for Delta Tables
+10. [x] alterTableProperties
+11. [x] alterCluster

 ### Databricks Specific:
 1. [x] OPTIMIZE - optimizeTable - optimize with zorderCols options - <b> SUPPORTED </b> in Contributed Harness
 2. [x] CLUSTER BY (DDL) - createClusteredTable - createTable with clusterColumns as additional option for liquid - <b> SUPPORTED </b> in Contributed Harness
 3. [x] ANALYZE TABLE - analyzeTable - change type with compute stats column options - <b> SUPPORTED </b> in Contributed Harness
 4. [x] VACUUM - vacuumTable - change type with retentionHours parameter (default is 168) - <b> SUPPORTED </b> in Contributed Harness
-5. [ ] ALTER CLUSTER KEY - changeClusterColumns - change type that will be used until index change types are mapped with CLUSTER BY columns for snapshot purposes - TO DO
+5. [x] ALTER CLUSTER KEY - alterCluster - change type that will be used until index change types are mapped with CLUSTER BY columns for snapshot purposes

 ## Remaining Required Change Types to Finish in Base/Contributed